The Politics of Technology, Black Lives Matter, Nuclear Powerplants

 Over the past two weeks, we've seen a significant volume in commentary around the role of social media companies in political discourse.
 Amidst the surge in political activism around Black Lives Matter, the surge in communications flowing through social media platforms has emphasized the political nature of these platforms in themselves, as well as the people who operate them.

-This post will unpack the argument that by building technology, you, dear reader, are a political actor.
+This post will unpack the argument that by building technology, you are a political actor.

 The technology you make is imbued with your values, and this technology exerts those values on others.